xwang234/DMseg/README.md

 ## DMseg: detecting differential methylation regions (DMRs) and variably methylated regions (VMR) in methylome

 This is a Python package to search through methylome-side CpGs sites for DMRs between two biological conditions.
-The following shows an example of DMR and VMR applying on the comparison of CpGs among Barrett's esophagus (BE), esophageal adenocarcinoma (EAC), and normal samples
+The following figure shows examples of DMR and VMR applying on the comparisons among Barrett's esophagus (BE), esophageal adenocarcinoma (EAC), and normal samples
 <img src="./DMseg/img/DMR_VMR_example.png" alt="DMR and VMR exampls" width="600"/>

 The algorithm executes the following analysis steps: